NaufalFiqri/Mental_health_chatbot/PMP-PLAN/D-PROJECT_EXECUTION.md

 <br>The GUI of Mental Health Chatbot is implemented by using Tkinter library and get_response method is imported from the chat.py file so that the method will run in GUI to response the user.
 The GUI is set as follows:

 Interfaces	Descriptions
-Window size	12800 x 720 x 0 x 0 with functionalities of delete and maximize or minimize the size of the frame.
+<br>Window size	is 12800 x 720 x 0 x 0 with functionalities of delete and maximize or minimize the size of the frame.
-Window title	Group J Project NLP
+<br>Window title is "Group J Project NLP"
-Background colour	Green symbolises as breast cancer awareness Text colour	Black
+<br>Background colour is	green symbolises as breast cancer awareness
+<br>Text colour	is black
-Font	Brixton
+<br>Font	Brixton
-Font size	13
+<br>Font size	13
-Head label	“MENTAL HEALTH CHATBOT” is written at the middle of the frame and the colour is pink Scroll bar	Scrolling up and down the chat.
+<br>Head label	“MENTAL HEALTH CHATBOT” is written at the middle of the frame and the colour is pink
+<br>Scroll bar	Scrolling up and down the chat.

-Message entry box	0.74 x 0.06 x 0.011 x 0.008 place at the bottom of the frame and the colour is green Send button	0.22 x 0.06 x 0.77 x 0.008 place beside message entry box and has press functionality to send the chat as “You” and the colour of button is green
+<br>Message entry box	size is 0.74 x 0.06 x 0.011 x 0.008 and place at the bottom of the frame and the colour is green
+Send button size is	0.22 x 0.06 x 0.77 x 0.008, place beside message entry box and has press functionality to send the chat as “You” and the colour of button is green

 ![alt text](https://github.com/NaufalFiqri/Mental_health_chatbot/blob/main/src/images/app1.png)
 ![alt text](https://github.com/NaufalFiqri/Mental_health_chatbot/blob/main/src/images/app2.png)